-The third and final module in the Materials and Methods sequence occurs during the second semester of the third year in the professional phase (fourth year of the five year BArch).
+The third and final module in the Materials and Methods sequence occurs during the fourth year in the BArch program.
 By this time, students have had the full sequence of structures and environmental controls modules, and are prepared for a more complex consideration of materials assemblies.
 This module is an advanced study of building tectonics and the integration of theory, material, material assemblages and construction methodology.
 The prime objective is to build upon the accumulated knowledge base to clarify the connection between idea and construction.
-It focuses less on literal utilization of native technologies but encourages innovative application of inherent sensibilities in addressing a broader spectrum of complex issues such as sustainability and life safety.
+It focuses less on literal utilization of indigenous technologies but encourages innovative application of inherent sensibilities in addressing a broader spectrum of complex issues such as sustainability and life safety.
 Once again, understanding of material is achieved through empirical research with the laboratory project.